 Tiger Nest Monastery

-“Bhutan” the land of Thunder Dragon' and ‘The Last Shangrila' on earth, is located within the lap of eastern chain between India and China.
-Covering a region of 18000 sq miles, the small chain Kingdom of Asian nation is one amongst the foremost isolated nations within the world.
-Spectacular mountain parcel, varied flora, fauna and distinctive ancient Buddhist monasteries have created Bhutan a model holidaymaker destination.
+“Bhutan” the land of Thunder Dragon and ‘The Last Shangrila' on earth, is located within the lap of the eastern chain between India and China.
+Covering a region of 18000 sq miles, the small chain Kingdom of Asian nation is one of the foremost isolated nations in the world.
+Spectacular mountain parcels, varied flora, fauna, and distinctive ancient Buddhist monasteries have created Bhutan a model holidaymaker destination.
 It's presented within bio-diversity harboring around 300 meditational herbs and 165 species.

 Bhutan has its own, historical, geographical, religious, ancient and cultural significance.
-It is well known for the natives as Druk Yul (The land of the Thunder Dragon).
-Bhutan is considered as the last paradise on Earth.
-Its isolation, spectacular, varied flora and fauna, ancient Buddhist monasteries, spirited culture and mystic aura have created it thus.
-The kingdom's topography is one amongst the dramatic contrasts from the near-tropical southern border with India at associate altitude of 300m,the land rises to culminate within the over 7000m peaks of the Himalaya within the North that from a natural frontier with Tibetan region of Bhutan's Northern neighbors China.
+It is well known to the natives as Druk Yul (The land of the Thunder Dragon).
+Bhutan is considered the last paradise on Earth.
+Its isolation, spectacular, varied flora and fauna, ancient Buddhist monasteries, spirited culture, and mystic aura have created it thus.
+The kingdom's topography is one of the dramatic contrasts from the near-tropical southern border with India at an associate altitude of 300m, the land rises to culminate within the over 7000m peaks of the Himalayas within the North that from a natural frontier with Tibetan region of Bhutan's Northern neighbors China.
 The capital of Bhutan is Thimpu.
-There are many place to explore in Bhutan, some are: Memorial Chorten (dedicated to the late king Jingme Dorji Wangchuk), ancient medication Hospital, Paro and different places like: Bumthang, Thongsa, Punakha etc.
+There are many places to explore in Bhutan, some are: Memorial Chorten (dedicated to the late king Jingme Dorji Wangchuk), ancient medication Hospital, Paro and different places like: Bumthang, Thongsa, Punakha etc.

-Hills Trek Pvt.Ltd offers you a chance to have an insight into the faith, culture, ecology and life during this stunning country.
-These tours will take you through a number of the prime picturesque landscapes of spectacular mountain ranges to the lush green valleys.
+Hills Trek Pvt.Ltd offers you a chance to have an insight into the faith, culture, ecology, and life of this stunning country.
+These tours will take you through a number of the prime picturesque landscapes of spectacular mountain ranges to lush green valleys.

 Some information of Bhutan

-Accommodation: Modern hotels are available in Kathmandu, Thimpu.
-The outlying areas have comfortable resorts and lodge.
+Accommodation: Modern hotels are available in Kathmandu and Thimpu.
+The outlying areas have comfortable resorts and lodges.

-Access: Druk Air (The Bhutan's Airlines) operates flights to Paro from Kathmandu, Kolkata, Dhaka, New Delhi and Bangkok also.
-The overland entry point is in the Indian state of West Bengal into Phuntsholing in the south west Bhutan.
-Phuntsholing is four hour drive from Gangtok (sikkim) and Darjeeling.
+Access: Druk Air (Bhutan's Airlines) operates flights to Paro from Kathmandu, Kolkata, Dhaka, New Delhi, and Bangkok also.
+The overland entry point is in the Indian state of West Bengal into Phuntsholing in southwest Bhutan.
+Phuntsholing is four hour's drive from Gangtok (Sikkim) and Darjeeling.
 The drive from Phuntsholing to Thimpu takes six hours.

 Adventures: Trekking, Tour and Mountain Biking

-Tariff: Tourism Authority of Bhutan (TAB) has set minimum tariff which are different for high and low seasons.
-Individuals and group of less than four persons must pay sur-charge.
+Tariff: Tourism Authority of Bhutan (TAB) has set minimum tariffs which are different for high and low seasons.
+Individuals and groups of fewer than four persons must pay a surcharge.
 The rates are the same for both cultural tours and treks.